JaxonWright/cis357/README.md

 A simple iOS app that calculates distance and bearing between two geo locations
 ### Homework 3
 A simple Android app that calculates distance and bearing between two geo locations
+### Homework 4
+An extension of Homework 2; introduction of delegate / protocol and segues to implement a settings page